 The guidance applies to all establishments producing cheese from unpasteurised milk from made from cows, goats, sheep and buffalo.

-Cheese made from unpasteurised milk has been linked to outbreaks of human illness and in particular, illness caused by Shiga toxin-producing(STEC) organisms including E Coli O157.
+Cheese made from unpasteurised milk has been linked to outbreaks of human illness and in particular, illness caused by STEC organisms including E Coli O157.
 The guidance has been developed in relation to the control of STEC and is intended for use during the inspection and enforcement of food safety controls applied by cheesemakers producing cheese made from unpasteurised milk.

 The guidance reflects current scientific knowledge and understanding in relation to STEC and the production of cheese from unpasteurised milk.
 As scientific information and evidence on STEC evolves, the guidance will be reviewed.
 In addition, the guidance will complete a pilot implementation phase before a scheduled review.

 REHIS welcomes the introduction of the guidance and will continue to support the work of SFELC and its working groups on the production of guidance and standards that maintain and improve public health.